Ecwid/ecwid-api-docs/includes/_api_reference.md

 **Content Type**
 All data received from API and submitted to API is JSON, so the content type should be: `application/json;charset=utf-8`

+**Accept Encoding**

+You can use optional header `Accept-Encoding: gzip` to get responses from the Ecwid REST API quicker.

+This header tells Ecwid to provide compressed version of the response, thus it improves the speed of the responses.

+Use it to make 'heavy' requests like getting all products or orders from a store.

 **UTC**
 Date/time values returned by Ecwid API are in UTC.